-The best way for us amateurs to catch fish is to learn exactly how the pros fish.
-Taking those tips and putting them into our own fishing workflows will make you a more productive fisherman.
+The best way for us amateurs to catch trout or other fish is to learn exactly how the pros fish.
+Taking those tips and putting them into our own fly fishing workflows will make you a more productive fisherman.

 When you get to the river, stop and take stock of things.
-Make some observations and make a plan of how to fish the water in front of you for the day.
+Make some observations and make a plan of how to fly fish for trout in the water you’re in for the day.

 DUE TO POPULAR DEMAND